jpallagrosi/unrealEpic_multiUser/README.md

 **Patching Epic Games Launcher:** \
 Install Epic.
 Open and login to trigger teh update at first launch. \
 Drag and drop in Composer and deploy over the top.
+**Patching Epic and Unreal Engine:** \
+Do the same as the original install but add the removal pre script _removeEpicUnreal_Content_ to the chain. \
+Before anything else - This will remove users preferences (Might be able tocomment out a few lines to avoid that.
+To be tested)

 I am aware it is not ideal to have a script waiting in the background as Epic might not be launched by the users but this is the best I could do. \
 It works for us but might not for other organisations hence why I am making this public to have it tested and improved.